Gowtham-369/IndianCurrencyNotesDetection/README.md

 8. Now, flask localserver opens up in console, click it.
 Boom! :star2: :joy: Go to webpage directed from localhost and run your app.

-9. *To use web app on your mobile, connect the mobile to same wifi/ethernet to which Computer is connected and open the same url in Modern Browsers like Chrome/FireFox/MSEdge/Safari.*
+9. *To use web app on your mobile, connect the mobile to the same wifi/ethernet to which Computer is connected and open the same url in Modern Browsers like Chrome/FireFox/MSEdge/Safari.*

 ---